dqops/dqo/docs/dqo-concepts/user-interface-overview/user-interface-overview.md

 ![The DQOps user interface overview](https://dqops.com/docs/images/working-with-dqo/navigating-the-graphical-interface/graphical-interface-overview.png)

-1. The [navigation bar](./#navigation-bar) has links to the main DQO data quality monitoring sections and provides access to the main settings and other functions.
+1. The [navigation bar](./#navigation-bar) has links to the main DQOps data quality monitoring sections and provides access to the main settings and other functions.
 2. The [tree view](./#tree-view) displays all the data sources available in your workspace or a list of dashboards depending on the section chosen in the navigation bar.
 3. The [main workspace](./#main-workspace) changes according to your selection in the navigation bar and the tree view.